Tag: AMP

 • Description: This plugin helps you create AMP-compatible pages and ensures your site adheres to AMP guidelines.

-• AMP Compatibility: Designed specifically for AMP Standard Mode.
+• AMP Compatibility: Designed specifically for Standard Mode.

 • Plugin URL: AMP for WP